WinterAxis/ESV-MD-Bible/The_Bible_esv/27_Daniel/Dan_8.md

 The vision of the evenings and the mornings that has been told is true, but seal up the vision, for it refers to many days from now."

 ###### 27
 And I, Daniel, was overcome and lay sick for some days.
-Then I rose and went about the king's business, but I was appalled by the vision and did not understand it. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then I rose and went about the king's business, but I was appalled by the vision and did not understand it.

 ***